 2020 will see a push for thoughtful content.
 We can no longer rely on sunsets and cats to sell our products; although cats, to an extent, will still do pretty well.
 Brands will now need to be more considerate with people’s time, even if that is a two-second scroll on an Instagram feed.
 We’ll see a push toward educational content, thoughtful messaging and reminders to go screen-free.

-2020 will bring with it the eradication of vanity metrics, across many social platforms.
+The future will bring with it the eradication of vanity metrics, across many social platforms.
 We’ll begin to see social media giants like Instagram and Twitter focus less on likes and follower count and push genuine engagements, more.

 Let these huge steps influence the content you publish on your own social media channels.
 More importantly, consider changing your goals for social media platforms.
 You’ll need to start looking towards goals that showcase you are actually engaging with people rather than winning a double-tap.